top of page

 jgudmundsen@kcftc.org

-He and his wife Angie have a combined seven kids and one grandchild.
-They split their spare time among all the kids and their home in Poulsbo and a family farm in SW Washington.
+Jon and his wife Angie have a combined seven kids and three grandchildren.
+They share their spare time with kids, grandkids, their home in Poulsbo and a family farm in SW Washington.
 When time allows, they like to get away for a good road trip or a crazy adventure.

 MUSTARD.jpg